mmomtchev/sqlite-wasm-http/README.md

 * Ony ES6 module mode is supported at the moment, CommonJS is not supported and this includes TypeScript transpiled to CommonJS - you have to transpile to ES6 in order to use this module

 You can check [test/integration](https://github.com/mmomtchev/sqlite-wasm-http/blob/main/test/integration) for examples for the various environments that are currently tested and supported.

+Also you can check [this](http://stefnotch.github.io/web/COOP%20and%20COEP%20Service%20Worker/) for a hack-ish *Baron Munchausen-style* method to enable COOP/COEP via JS if you don't have access to the server.

 # Node.js compatibility